JVMF/JVMF/README.md

 - ☢️ B.Sc Medical Physicist
 - 👨‍💻 Currently working on artificial intelligence applied on health
 - 📊 I’m looking to collaborate on medical physics programs, specially on quality control and dosimetry protocols
-- 🧠You could ask me about radiotherapy, nuclear physics and artificial intelligence on healthcare.
+- 📚 You could ask me about radiotherapy, nuclear physics and artificial intelligence on healthcare.
 - 💬 Contact me: jvitorfernandez@gmail.com